 What Is Heat Stroke?

 Heat stroke occurs when heat exhaustion is left untreated.
-A guinea pig's core body temperature will rise to higher than normal levels (usually over 103 degrees Fahrenheit) and the cavy will lose fluids and become dehydrated during heat exhaustion.
+A guinea pig's core body temperature will rise to higher than normal levels (usually over 103 F) and the cavy will lose fluids and become dehydrated during heat exhaustion.
 If the temperature continues to rise and the dehydration is not corrected your guinea pig will come down with heat stroke.

 Symptoms of Heat Stroke

 - The rectal body temperature of over 103 or 104 F with higher temperatures being more dangerous

 - Dehydration - signs include skin tenting (gently pull the skin over the shoulder blades together and up and see if a "tent" remains or if it snaps back to normal), sticky gums, and decreased urine output.

 - Rapid breathing - signs include open mouth breathing, increased respiratory rate, and panting.

 - Laying on side